piero/piero.github.io/_posts/2022-05-10-dont-be-a-jerk.markdown

 Bob has been a jerk.

-He was given trust, yet he betrayed it by criticising the team's efforts to try his advices.
+He was given trust, yet he betrayed it by criticising the team's efforts to try out his advices.
 He was given freedom, yet he used it to spread negativity in the team.
 He was listened to, yet he assumed that he always knows better.